ericsink/SQLitePCL.raw/README.md

 All the various providers are in packages with ids of the form SQLitePCLRaw.provider.\*.

-# Provider names

-There is a `dynamic` provider which does not use a hard-coded DllImport string.
-This one is used as often as possible.

-The DllImport-based providers are named for the exact string which is used for DllImport (pinvoke).

-For example:

-    [DllImport("foo")]
-    public static extern int whatever();

-This pinvoke will look for a library called "foo".

-- On Windows, that means "foo.dll".
-- On Unix, "libfoo.so"
-- On MacOS, "libfoo.dylib"

-(The actual rules are more complicated than this.)

-So, a provider where all the DllImport attributes were using "foo", would have "foo" in its package id and in its class name.

-# Included providers

-SQLitePCLRaw includes the following providers:

-- "dynamic" -- Uses dynamic loading of the native library instead of DllImport attributes.

-- "e\_sqlite3" -- This is the name of all SQLite builds provided as part of this project.

-- "e\_sqlcipher" -- This is the name of the unofficial and unsupported SQLCipher builds which are provided as part of this project.

-- "sqlite3" -- This matches the name of the system-provided SQLite on iOS (which is fine), and Android (which is not allowed).
-And it matches the official name of builds provided at sqlite.org.

-- "sqlcipher" -- Intended to be used for official SQLCipher builds from Zetetic.

-- "winsqlite3" -- Matches the name of the library provided by recent builds of Windows 10.

 # SQLitePCLRaw.lib

 A provider is the bridge between the core assembly and the native